Sage-Bionetworks/agora-data-tools/CONTRIBUTING.md

 validator = context.sources.pandas_default.read_dataframe(df)
 validator.expectation_suite_name = "<suite_name>"
 ```
-3. When validating the value type of the nested column, make sure to specify it as a string (see Step 1 for reasoning):
+3. When validating the value type of the nested column, specify it as a string (see Step 1 for reasoning):
 ```
 validator.expect_column_values_to_be_of_type("<nested_column_name>", "str")
 ```